 - Matte black coating for looks and rust resistance

-- Sounds pretty good, emphasis on the deep lows
+- Sounds pretty good, with emphasis on the deep lows

 - Increased cabin sounds at low speeds